Skip to content

 • Smaller Size: Produces more compact glyphs, but may result in pixelation or loss of detail.

-Font size is directly proportional to the final texture atlas size.
+Font size is directly proportional to texture atlas size.

-• Larger Fonts: Generate bigger textures, leading to increased memory consumption.
+• Larger Fonts: Bigger textures, higher memory consumption.

-Always be mindful of the texture size limitations of your target game engine or device.
+Check the texture size limits of your target game engine or device.

 Changing the font size automatically triggers a recalculation of the font’s baselines (e.g., Alphabetic, Hanging), ensuring text remains correctly aligned.